 Street Art in Kungälv

-Being Mural Hunters is exciting.
+Being Mural Hunter is exciting.
 You may have seen Street Art photos of every work already, but it's when you stand in front of a Mural painting, you get amazed and get goosebumps, taking your own Street Art photos of the piece.

 To us, Street Art as an Artform is something much more direct, more genuine that strikes the heart in an instant.
 Especially the big murals can be quite overwhelming and at the same time beautifully stunning in their means of expression.
 We love that kind of Art!